-So, if people are a heavier side sleeper, they want to ignore that 3-inch recommendation and look for a mattress with a comfort layer that is a bit thicker.
+So, if someone is a heavier side sleeper, they want to ignore that 3-inch recommendation and look for a mattress with a comfort layer that is a bit thicker.
 Four inches is usually ideal.
 This should provide a deep enough cradle that will effectively spread one’s weight, thereby relieving pressure.

 People should make sure they choose a compatible support layer, as well.
 Sticking with one that is firm will provide the support that is needed to keep their spine properly aligned.

 Below Average Body Weight